Nancie Shackleton (BEM), Assistant Chief Officer

-Following the retirement of Phil Goatley, Nancie has taken up the role of Assistant Chief Officer (Support).
-This portfolio covers people, finance, fleet, estates, ICT, learning and development and business support.
+Nancie is the Assistant Chief Officer (Support) with a portfolio that covers people, finance, fleet, estates, ICT, learning and development and business support.

 Nancie has worked in both Humberside and Lincolnshire Police in a variety of posts: Intelligence Analyst, Research Manager, Performance Manager, Head of Strategic Development, Assistant Director for Safer Communities (Lincolnshire County Council), Head of the Commercial Partnership Team and ACO Resources.

 She is a coach and mentor, and is passionate about people achieving their potential.
 She completed the Strategic Command Course in 2006 and returned as an Executive Coach for the course in 2007.
 She has been seconded to both the Police Standards Unit (Forensics) and Her Majesty’s Inspectorate of Constabulary during the debate about merging police forces.